 Write down any words in the story that you don’t know and keep them in a list.
 Be sure to practice them in a few days.
 How?

-- Create a stack of notecards of your new words and make flashcards with them.
-Carry them with you and test yourself whenever you have free momennts.
+• Create a stack of notecards of your new words and make flashcards with them.
+Carry them with you and test yourself whenever you have free moments.
 This way they will stay fresh in your mind.

 For more accessible texts to practice your English, you can also read some Dr. Seuss books that are available in .pdf forms, such as The Lorax.
 The images are charming and you can use this list of questions to prompt further discussion and practice your new English words.
 Happy reading!

-To keep practicing reading, I also suggest the following:
+To keep practicing reading, suggest the following to students:

-- Audiobooks.
-Be sure to listen and read along with the captions.
-There are some great free youtube channels, like Learn English Through Stories, with books you can read and speeak along to.
+1. Audiobooks.
+Tell your students to listen to audiobooks and read along with the captions.
+There are some great free youtube channels, like Learn English Through Stories, with books you can read and speak along to.

-- Talk to people online.
-Consider signing up online video gamning or discords or reddit groups tthat interest you.
-This is a way you can practice writing and chatting in English.
-Also, for more structured practice, sign up for Cambly for some speakinig practice.
+2. Talk to people online.
+Also, tell your students to consider signing up for online video gaming, discord, or Reddit groups that interest them.
+This is a way they can practice writing and chatting in English.
+Also, tell them to sign up for Cambly for more structured practice for some speaking practice.
 It is the cheapest way to practice conversational English.

-- Read Outloud.
-The Project Gutenberg texts are free and you can read them uot loud to improve your grammar.
+3. Read Outloud.
+Finally, tell your students about The Project Gutenberg.
+The texts are free, and they can read them out loud to improve their grammar.